localstack/docs/content/en/user-guide/integrations/serverless-framework/index.md

     --value "{\"bucketName\":\"hot-reload\",\"bucketRegion\":\"ap-southeast-2\"}"
 ```

-Then in your serverless.yaml Use the custom variables to set the names. this uses the default option to set the name to the same as serverless does when deploying
+Then in your serverless.yaml use the custom variables to set the names.
+This uses the default option to set the name to the same as serverless does when deploying

 ```yaml